Top Level

 Week 17, February 13 - 19, 2012:

 The foaming and glassing of the side decks was almost completed - all the foam was put down and glassed over, the hatch openings reinforced, and several strips of reinforcing glass were laid along the edges of the decks.
 All that remains is to fair the side decks and then cover them with the final 2 layers of biaxial glass.
 Houa is extending the entire port side of the galley by a few inches to make the new stove and oven look like they belong.
 He's building a new drawer under the oven and creating a new door for the storage area next to the stove and sink.
 Hem, our mechanic, took the injectors, injector pumps, heat exchangers, water‑injection elbows, exhaust manifolds, freshwater pumps, and saltwater pumps off both engines.
 He also took the whole head off starboard engine.
 These will be serviced and reinstalled.
-We would have gotten more done this week but Golf has been having severe back and leg problems with his sciatic nerve, which has been painful enough for him to go to the hospital.
-We certainly hope he's feeling better soon!
+We would have gotten more done this week but Golf claims he's been having severe back and leg problems, which he says have been painful enough for him to go to the hospital.
+[Ed: Perhaps, but we now know that Golf is an accomplished liar so we don't know how much of what he tells us is true.
+And the fact that he's out of money means that he's spending a LOT of our money on himself, possibly on drugs.]

 Long-boarding the topsides, with a crab watching...